AdamOron/Botnet-P2P/README.md

 The purpose of this architecture is to hide the host of the botnet and make him hard to track.

 ## Project Structure
-* The peer-to-peer architecture is built on the abstract networking framework I created, which is located under `src/networking`.
+* The peer-to-peer architecture is built on the networking framework I created, which is located under `src/networking`.
 This framework contains a Client & Server class, allowing Client-Server communication.
 This networking framework uses the Winsock library.
 * The peer-to-peer is defined in `src/peer`, where a Peer class is defined alongside the protocol of the architecture itself.
 * Like any other networking-related framework, multiple connections need to be managed simultaneously, which requires usage of threads.
 For this purpose, a basic thread pool/manager is defined under `src/threading`.
 This is done to keep track of created threads and ensure there's a maximum amount of them allowed.